Latent Spaces for Langevin Dynamics: Introduction

 \section{Introduction}

-Coarse-grained molecular dynamics allows much faster simulations by reducing the number of degrees of freedom.
-The coarse grain function used determines which degrees of freedom are kept.
-We consider a fine-grained (FG) dynamical system as given by all-atom molecular dynamics.
-For example one approach in \cite{Husic2020} is only keeping the Cartesian coordinates of the Carbon \(\alpha\) backbone of proteins.
-The FG system has microstates with positions and momentum \(\vec{q}, \vec{p} \in \mathbb{R}^n\) and Hamiltonian \(H\).
-We aim to find a coarse-grained (CG) system that has macrostates with position \(\vec{Q}, \vec{P} \in \mathbb{R}^N\) with the mapping \(\vec{Q} = f(\vec{q})\) for some latent space embedding function \(f \in \mathbb{R}^n \rightarrow \mathbb{R}^N\).
-In the canonical ensemble, the constrained free energy for a macrostate as per \cite{gibbs1902elementary} should satisfy:
+In molecular dynamics, coarse-graining (CG) speeds up simulations by mapping groups of atoms onto fewer effective degrees of freedom, thereby reducing the computational cost of integration.
+The CG function used determines which degrees of freedom are kept.
+For example, \cite{Husic2020} only keeps the Cartesian coordinates of the Carbon-alpha atom in each amino acid.
+Another common method is MARTINI (\cite{Marrink2007Martini}), which groups roughly four non-hydrogen atoms into a single coarse-grained bead.
+We consider a fine-grained (FG) all-atom system as given by all-atom molecular dynamics.
+The FG system has microstates defined as positions and momentum \(\vec{q}, \vec{p} \in \mathbb{R}^n\) and Hamiltonian \(H\).
+We aim to find a coarse-grained system that has macrostates with positions and momentum \(\vec{Q}, \vec{P} \in \mathbb{R}^N\) with the mapping \(\vec{Q} = f(\vec{q})\) for some latent space embedding function \(f \in \mathbb{R}^n \rightarrow \mathbb{R}^N\).
+In the canonical (NVT) ensemble, the effective CG Hamiltonian (free energy) for a macrostate as per \cite{gibbs1902elementary} should satisfy: